-Looking for an easy, healthy and delicious weeknight meal?
+Are you looking for a comfortable, healthy, and delicious weeknight meal?
 Then look no further!
 Your entire family will love this Vegetable Orzo Soup, as a quick and easy healthy weeknight meal.
 This Vegetable Orzo Soup is a perfect way to make use of your garden-fresh veggies.

 I decided it was time to use up some of the fresh Organic Garden ingredients I had on hand, and this is the perfect recipe for Vegetable Orzo Soup to enjoy them all in one pot!
 No worries if you don’t have a garden at home there are plenty of Veggie stands, Farmers Markets, and Roadside stands to be found.
 End of the season and no produce stands?
 Plan B is organic frozen and veggies from the supermarket with a mix of fresh produce.

-Before we get started, we always have a few in the groups who do not care for certain veggies— If you don’t like one of the veggies listed in the recipe feel free to use another in place of it or just omit the vegetable.
-Easy Peasy logic here guys, no worries, no hard feelings.
-We all have different likes and dislikes and that is ok too.
+Before we get started, we always have a few in the groups who do not care for certain veggies— If you don’t like one of the veggies listed in the recipe feel free to use another in place of it or omit the vegetable.
+Straightforward Peasy logic here guys, no worries, no hard feelings.
+We all have different likes and dislikes, and that is ok too.
 I want you to be a happy eater.
-However, just remember if you make major changes to the recipe and you aren’t happy—You now must OWN it.
-Don’t come back upset you changed my Kitchen Tested, Tried, and True recipe and ruined it.
+However, remember if you make significant changes to the recipe and you aren’t satisfied—You now must OWN it.
+Don’t come back upset you changed my Kitchen Tested, Tried, and True method and ruined it.
 Fair enough?

 The rest of you, look at all those veggie flavors and textures on that ladle of Vegetable Orzo Soup!
 Just color me delicious Y’all!
 I bet you are wondering, what veggie did I use in this a-m-a-z-i-n-g soup?
 Let me do a real fast rundown of the list for you.
 I am betting most of these veggies you may even have on hand in one form or another since harvest season is in full swing with many home and local gardens.